Wet carpets anyone? Las Vegas Valley’s 48-hour rainfall totals

 “Last time I was able to get seven fans at Home Depot, but today they only had three left so I got them all,” Sun City Summerlin resident Sylvia Johnson told the Las Vegas Review-Journal.

-The rentals joined ceiling fans are on high speed while some carpets have been pulled.
+Ceiling fans were on high speed and some carpets have been pulled.
 Come Sunday morning she’ll return from a night at her daughter’s house to open windows for more ventilation.

 It was Johnson’s third time wading and worrying through a flooding episode this summer, she said.